 The focus of this course is on the use of the nursing process to meet the psychosocial and physiological needs of clients with complex health problems and their families.
 Basic management and group process concepts are presented as additional tools for the nurse to use.
-Obstetric, pediatric and long-term care settings are used to meet course objectives.
+Obstetric, pediatric, long-term care and community-based settings are used to meet course objectives.
 Four lecture hours and 15 laboratory/clinical hours per week.
 Prerequisite: NUR 202.
+Course fee: \$60.
 Laboratory fee: \$34.
 Insurance: \$18.
 Usually offered in the spring.